 Before approving your policy, there are generally four major components of your health and lifestyle that most life insurance companies will evaluate.
 We've listed and explained each of these requirements below:

 The first and most important is residency.
 If you are a US Citizen or a permanent resident, click here to skip to the income requirements.

-In order to be approved for life insurance by a United States based company, insurers generally require an applicant reside in the United States at least the majority of the year.
-If you don’t, you may still qualify for life insurance, but only if all of the following requirements are met.
+In order to be approved for life insurance by a United States-based company, insurers generally require an applicant reside in the United States at least for the majority of the year.
+If you don’t, you may still qualify for life insurance, but only if all of the following requirements are met:

-- You have some sort of financial interest in the United States.
+2. You have some sort of financial interest in the United States.
 An example of this might be children in college in the U.S., property, or if you work for U.S. based company.

-- You have a bank account in the United States.
+3. You have a bank account in the United States.
 The life insurance companies will not be able to set up withdrawals from a foreign country or address.

 To learn more about residency requirements, please call us at 855-247-9555.